HibaKob/MicroBundlePillarTrack/README.md

 To ensure that tracking is performed with respect to a fully relaxed tissue (i.e. a valley frame), we implement, within our computational pipeline, two functions, ``check_frame0_valley`` and ``adjust_first_valley``, that check whether or not the input movie begins at a valley frame and automatically adjust the movie to begin at one, if required.
 A user warning is issued when the movie is adjusted specifying the new starting frame.
 The adjusted frame list is saved into the ``movie`` folder while the original frame files are retained in the ``unadjusted_movie`` folder.

 #### Drift correction <a name="split"></a>
-From our extensive experience analyzing mainly brightfield movies of beating microbundles, a number of examples display non-trivial drift in the tracked results due to
+From our extensive experience analyzing mainly brightfield movies of beating microbundles, a number of examples display non-trivial drift in the tracked results mainly due to imaging noise.
+We remove this drift by performing temporal segmentation into individual peaks, where the first frame of each beat is considered to be the reference for all output calculations within the beat.

-temporal segmentation is an essential part of our pipeline as we use it to work around the tracked feature drift observed over the duration of the movie

-displayed non-trivial drift and required the temporal segmentation step.
-We attribute this difference to the out-of-plane motion
+We note that drift correction is not performed automatically; instead, a warning is issued to the user who can later decide whether or not to repeat tracking with beat splitting by setting the ``split`` input parameter to ``True``.
+In some cases, high drift is caused by imaging artifacts such as shadows or degraded image quality that cannot be eliminated by splitting.
+When this happens, a warning is given to the user that drift is still present in the tracked results and that it is recommended to analyze only a portion of the movie.
+It is critical that a minimum of 3 beats is present in any movie to enable automatic analysis and carrying out the necessary adjustments and corrections.

 #### Tissue stress computation  <a name="compute_stress"></a>